midearth-labs/web-agent-protocol/v0/wap-dynamic-ui-orchestration-spec.md

 # Requirements

-Generate a JavaScript function with this exact signature:
+Generate a JavaScript function with this exact signature, use the RenderFunction typescript example to understand its structure better:

 ```javascript
 function render(data, onAction) {